 - Carrying and loading equipment and materials

-To start as an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
+For anyone interested in being an HVAC helper, you generally start by completing a training program or an apprenticeship.
 It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
-Related subjects may be covered in additional classes, such as electrical theory and safety practices.
+Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-Once the training or apprenticeship program is complete, HVAC helpers can then receive certification from a known organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
-You'll become certified after passing an exam, although some programs also require completing a certain amount of work experience or continuing education credits.
+After completing a training program or apprenticeship, HVAC helpers may choose to become certified by a professional organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
+These certifications typically require passing an exam and may require sufficient on-site work experience or continuing education credits.

 Do HVAC Helpers Have Good Salaries?

-An HVAC helper's salary varies depending on factors such as their level of experience, the region where they work and the type of company they work for.
+An HVAC helper's salary will be dependent on their total experience, the region where they work and which company they end up working for.

-Based on findings from the Bureau of Labor Statistics, the median annual wage for HVAC helpers is approximately $37,000, though a few HVAC helpers may earn more or less than this amount.
-With experience and more training programs, HVAC helpers can graduate into truly professional HVAC technicians, earning higher average salaries.
+Based on findings from the Bureau of Labor Statistics, typical starting wage for HVAC helpers hovers around $37,000, although some HVAC helpers may earn more or less than this amount.
+With experience and more training programs, HVAC helpers can graduate into fully certified HVAC technicians, increasing their annual salaries.